What Is a Short Sale?

 If there is a shortage involved to close, it is a short sale if the seller doesn't bridge that gap with her own funds.

 A Short Sale Is a Privilege, Not a Right

 Not every property qualifies as a potential short sale in a bank's eyes.
 A bank must agree to grant a short sale.
 Banks are under no obligation to approve a short sale.
 Banks will grant a short sale if the bank feels it is in the bank's best interest to approve the short sale.

 It is in the bank's best interest to approve the short sale if the bank will make more money through the short sale than to foreclose.
 It is estimated that banks might save 25% to 30% on foreclosure costs to grant a short sale over a foreclosure, but some investor guidelines make it more profitable for the bank to foreclose.

 Most short sale transactions are handled by real estate agents who specialize in short sales.
-There are 4 essential ingredients to a short sale; however, strategic short sales, those without a hardship, are also possible.
+There are four essential ingredients for a short sale; however, strategic short sales, those without hardship, are also possible.
 What makes a short sale work are the following:

 What Role Do Real Estate Agents Play in a Short Sale?